ryanpilar/okNBA/README.md

 - scrapes web data, creats pandas, manually deals with some exceptions,  checks for data object duplicates
 - rank orders every single player

+class Data_Center()
+- The Data_Center is the main storage of all objects used and referenced in the program.
+- It creates and stores AllPlayerData which Player data can be accessed
+- It creates stores private leagueID, URLs, various cookies and keys
+- It creates stores Private League Data
+- It creates stores NBA Team Data and their corresponding schedules

+Uses the requests library, to navigate ESPN and submits the appropriate cookies and keys to access said private league.
+Retrieve and update the private league object from ‘espn_api’, and store this object as a self variable in the Data_Center

+Functions that compare private teams and player matchups, with corresponding charts

 ---

 ## 🍪  Things to add